michelosca/epoch/README.md

 reading these are found in the *./SDF* folder.
 This folder contains scripts for Matlab and VisIt, among others.

-## INSTALLATION AND EXECUTION OF EPOCH-LTP
+## Installation and execution of EPOCH-LTP
 The code compilation is executed by the following command
 ```
 make COMPILER=gfortran